-- 5.1.
-A finding of dishonesty will almost invariably lead to disbarment in all but the most exceptional circumstances.2 Barristers are required to discharge their professional duties with integrity, probity and the utmost trustworthiness.
+- 5.1 A finding of dishonesty will almost invariably lead to disbarment in all but the most exceptional circumstances.
+Barristers are required to discharge their professional duties with integrity, probity and the utmost trustworthiness.
 The most serious lapse from these required high standards is proven dishonesty, whether or not leading to criminal penalties.
 No matter how strong the mitigation, a disbarment will normally be the appropriate sanction for dishonesty in whatever circumstances the dishonesty occurs.
-The primary issues for a Tribunal panel will be the need to maintain public trust and confidence in the profession and address the risk of harm to the public these factors outweigh the interests of the individual barrister. - 5.2.
-Nevertheless, there is a residual category of cases where a sanction less than disbarment may be appropriate in "exceptional circumstances". - 5.3.
-Exceptional circumstances what amounts to exceptional circumstances is not prescribed and depends upon the various factors and circumstances of each individual case.
-However, caselaw indicates that the most significant factors carrying the most weight, and which therefore must be the primary focus of any evaluation of exceptional circumstances, are the nature and extent of the dishonesty and the degree of culpability3.
+The primary issues for a Tribunal panel will be the need to maintain public trust and confidence in the profession and address the risk of harm to the public these factors outweigh the interests of the individual barrister. - 5.2 Nevertheless, there is a residual category of cases where a sanction less than disbarment may be appropriate in "exceptional circumstances". - 5.3 Exceptional circumstances.
+What amounts to exceptional circumstances is not prescribed and depends upon the various factors and circumstances of each individual case.
+However, caselaw indicates that the most significant factors carrying the most weight, and which therefore must be the primary focus of any evaluation of exceptional circumstances, are the nature and extent of the dishonesty and the degree of culpability.
 That is, the exceptional circumstances must relate in some way to the dishonesty.
 Factors such as the length of time the dishonesty was perpetrated, whether it was repeated and the harm which it caused are more significant in the balancing exercise in determining exceptional circumstances than personal mitigation.
-Exceptional circumstances are more likely to be found where the dishonesty was momentary, isolated and occurred on the spur of the moment.4
+Exceptional circumstances are more likely to be found where the dishonesty was momentary, isolated and occurred on the spur of the moment. - 5.4 While mental health issues, such as stress and depression due to workplace conditions (as well as other personal mitigation), should be considered in assessing whether there are exceptional circumstances, these issues, without more, are unlikely to amount to exceptional circumstances. - 5.5 A panel must only sanction the respondent in relation to the charges currently before it and if dishonesty has not been specifically alleged by the BSB, panels should not base their sanctioning decision on an assessment that the misconduct is dishonest.
+This does not preclude a panel from assessing the culpability of the respondent, along with any aggravating factors, as warranting an order to disbar but such an order should not be based on dishonesty or a lack of honesty.

-$^{^2}$ Bolton v Law Society [1994] 1 WLR 512
+&lt;sup>3 Bolton v Law Society [1994] 1 WLR 512

-3 Solicitors Regulatory Authority v Sharma [2010] EWHC 2022 (Admin) and R (Solicitors Regulatory Authority) v Imram [2015] EWHC 2572 (Admin)
+&lt;sup>4 Solicitors Regulatory Authority v Sharma [2010] EWHC 2022 (Admin) and R (Solicitors Regulatory Authority) v Imram [2015] EWHC 2572 (Admin)

-4 SRA V James, SRA v MacGregor, SRA v Naylor [2018] EWHC 3058 (Admin)
+&lt;sup>5 SRA V James, SRA v MacGregor, SRA v Naylor [2018] EWHC 3058 (Admin)